5 Best Vitamin C Supplements Picked By Our Experts

 However, the high intake of vitamin C required to counteract the fall in concentration after infection (gram doses), or even simply to help reduce the risk of infection…/… may be difficult to achieve when the data show that people already often fail to reach the current RDA for vitamin C (25–90 mg/day), depending on age, and that an inadequate vitamin C intake is already more widespread than many people realize.”3

 Adding a bit more vitamin C when we need it most sounds simple enough, however there are so many different supplements on the market, it’s easy to feel confused about which is the best to take.
-Here we take a look at the different types, to help you decide what’s right for you.
+Here we take a look at the different types of vitamin C, to help you decide what’s right for you.

 Some people find however that vitamin C given in the supplemental form of ascorbic acid upsets their stomach, and may better tolerate different forms that are gentler on the gut,13 or time-release versions which release the vitamin C more slowly and may also reduce the risk of gastrointestinal upset.